Indiana officer shot during traffic stop in August has died - NewsBreak

 Burton was critically wounded in the shooting Aug.
 10. The 28-year-old officer was moved to hospice care, two days after she was removed from life support on Sept.
 1 at a hospital in Dayton, Ohio.

-Burton’s remains were escorted by Richmond police and other agencies from the Dayton area to a Richmond funeral home Monday afternoon, WISH-TV reported.
+Burton’s remains were to be escorted by Richmond police and other agencies from the Dayton area on Monday afternoon.

 Burton was a four-year veteran of the department in Richmond, about 65 miles (105 kilometers) east of Indianapolis.